ibancg/polyhedron-numpy/README.md

 insideS = np.sum(iT, 0) % 2 == 1                # We collapse into an Nq array of booleans.
 ```

-Both methods should wive us the same results:
+Both methods should give us the same results:

 ```python
 assert(np.all(insideV == insideS)) # equal